Shipwright/daveas.github.io/_projects/upcoming-projects.markdown

 tags:
   - Jekyll
   - Web Design
 excerpt: There are a few projects I want to finish, this blog being one of them.
 Once I get two or three completed I plan to make a post for each one sharing both my process and the final works whether they be CAD files or source code.
-Check back later to see them!"
+Check back later to see them!
 published: true
 ---